 One of the big problems is that advertising and persuasion mechanisms are baked right into the product, and it’s now easier than ever to insert it, track it, retarget consumers and generally dupe people into misinformed positions in order to cultivate:

-· Buying decisions
+- Buying decisions

-· Political decisions
+- Political decisions

-· Medical decisions
+- Medical decisions

-· Financial decisions
+- Financial decisions

-· Lifestyle choices
+- Lifestyle choices

-· And other related drivers of everyday living and long-term planning
+- And other related drivers of everyday living and long-term planning

 None of this is particularly new.
 It’s just that the science of scamming, duping, cajoling and nudging is getting dangerously competent.
 Unfortunately, advertisers have taken wisdom from books like Robert Cialdini’s Persuasion (FEAR: “People are more motivated by what they stand to lose than by what they stand to gain.”), and turned it loose within the worlds of print journalism, TV, radio, podcasting and elsewhere.
 The upcoming generation of consumers is facing some of the smartest, most irresistible messaging techniques in history.
 The snake oil salesman is not as easily identifiable as he once was.

 Savvy companies now view the media as hired storytellers to be manipulated on their behalf (many have always held this view).
 Donald Trump is the current master of the trade.
-Hillary had a great persuasion team, as well, with Robert Cialdini at the helm.

-Today, bogus outfits like Buzzfeed and Vice rule content production, while technology behemoths like Apple, Google and Facebook control advertising delivery methods.
+Today, bogus outfits like Buzzfeed and Vice rule content production, while technology behemoths like Apple, Google, Amazon and Facebook control advertising delivery methods.
 In years past, centralized juggernauts like the CBS Evening News, The Wall Street Journal, various magazine and radio conglomerates, CNN, the Los Angeles Times, NPR and Pravda managed to guide public discourse (and the associated commercial interests) with relative ease.
 There was supposed to be an impenetrable wall between advertising and editorial, but those formats, by their very nature, were PR channels, as well.
 Large businesses, like professional sports teams, amphitheaters, movie studios, Fortune 500 companies, and similar concerns enjoyed steady coverage in exchange for pay-to-play advertising expenditures.
 Politicians used these old platforms to great effect, as well (and great expense).

 In decades past, the editor influenced and controlled your “feed.”
 Now you and your friends do to some extent.
-The platforms that control information presentation algorithms have a significant amount of control, as well (Facebook, Google, Apple).
+The platforms that control information presentation algorithms have a significant amount of control, as well (Facebook, Google, Amazon, Apple).
 We may soon see a day when actual headlines are customized based on your public profiles, fears, wants and individual quirks.